 Student Athlete Pregnancy

-You and your physician should make decisions regarding sports participation, such as limitations on practice time.
+• You and your physician should make decisions regarding sports participation.
 In addition, medically necessary absences from team activities should be considered excused.

-The school must provide you with the same modifications provided to other student-athletes to allow continued team participation, meaning that while you may be limited in some activities, the team must allow you to participate as you are able.
+• The school must provide you with the same modifications as other student-athletes to allow continued team participation, meaning that while you may be limited in some activities, the team must allow you to participate as you can.

 Alliance Defense Fund (ADF) can help with legal assistance in maintaining a scholarship or continued participation in college athletics.
 1-800-835-5233 or www.alliancedefensefund.org